 1863 Battle of Camerone

-The Battle of Camerone (also Battle of Camarón) was an important action during the Second French intervention in Mexico.
-It occurred in late April 1863.
-In the eight-hour battle, a company of 65 men of the French Foreign Legion faced almost 2,000 Mexican infantrymen and cavalrymen.
-This action is portrayed as a pure example of bravery and determination of fighting to the finish.
+The Battle of Camerone (also known as the Battle of Camarón) was one of the key episodes in the Second French Intervention in Mexico.
+It took place in late April 1863, when a company of only 65 men from the French Foreign Legion faced nearly 2,000 Mexican infantry and cavalry.
+The battle is widely regarded as a striking example of bravery and the determination to fight to the last man.

 Battle of Camerone - Battle of Camaron - Mexico - 1863 - Foreign Legion - History